Chat Modeling: Interaction-Enhanced Agent Framework for Visualizing Literature-Grounded Biological Structures: Related Work

 \subsection{Procedural Modeling}

 Procedural modeling is an automation technique that generates complex 3D geometries and scenes through algorithms and rules rather than direct manipulation.
 Since its inception, procedural modeling has been extensively applied in fields such as computer graphics, game development, architectural design, and scientific visualization.
-The core advantage of this method lies in its efficiency in creating detailed and complex models, particularly suited for scenarios that require repetitive elements and structures, such plants~\cite{prusinkiewicz2012algorithmic,guo2020inverse,niese2022procedural}, cloudscapes~\cite{webanck2018procedural}, roads~\cite{galin2010procedural}, street networks~\cite{parish2001procedural} and buildings ~\cite{muller2006procedural,schwarz2015advanced}.
+The core advantage of this method lies in its efficiency in creating detailed and complex models, particularly suited for scenarios that require repetitive elements and structures, such as plants~\cite{prusinkiewicz2012algorithmic,guo2020inverse,niese2022procedural}, cloudscapes~\cite{webanck2018procedural}, roads~\cite{galin2010procedural}, street networks~\cite{parish2001procedural} and buildings ~\cite{muller2006procedural,schwarz2015advanced}.

 Raistrick \etal~\cite{raistrick2023infinite} introduced Infinigen, a procedural system capable of generating photo-realistic 3D scenes of the natural world.
 This system can produce infinite shapes, materials, and scene compositions.
 Each asset, ranging from shapes to textures, is entirely procedural, created from scratch using randomized mathematical rules.
 These rules facilitate infinite variation and composition, generating highly diverse and unique scenes.
+Nguyen \etal~\cite{nguyen2020modeling} introduced a scientifically accurate procedural modeling method for creating 3D models of cellular mesoscale.
+Their method is implemented in MesoCraft, a desktop or web-based tool\footnote{\url{https://mesocraft.kaust.edu.sa}} for rapid modeling and visualization of sub-micron biological systems.
+Mesoscale biological modeling is particularly suited to procedural modeling due to the inherent repetitive elements and specific geometric relationships characterizing these structures.